 Junior Vets in Training (Ages 7-10)

 Jr. Vets in Training (JR. VIT) is a club offered to kids aged 7 – 10 who want to learn more about animals through hands on activities and learning!
-This program takes place on Monday evenings from 6:00pm until 8:00pm and runs for 6 weeks.
+This program takes place evenings from 6:00pm until 8:00pm and runs for 6 weeks.
 Your JR. VIT will learn from our staff veterinarian about how to protect animals and keep them healthy.
 JR VITs will get to work in the clinic, and receive their very own scrub tops, just like vets have!

 In the 6 weeks of program, JR. VITs will care for our shelter animals; learn some basic pet anatomy, lean about animal behaviour and how to spot a dangerous vs a safe animal.
 They will learn how to take animal vitals, learn why grooming is so important, and learn about the common behaviours we see with shelter animals.
 They will learn how to choose the right pet, what responsible pet ownership means and perform teddy bear surgery!